Need a Lift? An Intro to Pontoon Boat Lifts and Cradle Styles

-Unlike the newer floating boat lifts—capable of moving—pontoon cradles are bolted onto a dock and are non-adjustable.
-In general, they’re manufactured with aluminum and stainless steel hardware, and you can choose carpet, wood or vinyl bunks which support the ‘toons.
+Unlike the newer floating boat lifts - capable of moving - pontoon cradles are bolted onto a dock and are non-adjustable.
+In general, they're manufactured with aluminum and stainless steel hardware.

-With the exception of sling-style lifts, these cradle style bunks are very similar to the type of bunks on a boat trailer and are what hold the pontoon securely in place once it’s on the lift.
+You can choose carpet, wood or vinyl bunks that support the 'toons.
+With the exception of sling-style lifts, these cradle style bunks are very similar to the type of bunks on a boat trailer.
+They're what holds the pontoon securely in place once it's on the lift.

 Center Lift Cradles